speckerf/eeTranslator/README.md

-# Translate locally trained scikit-learn models for GEE server-side predictions
+# eeTranlator / training locally - predicting on GEE

 This repository contains classes which accept fitted scikit-learn objects and translate the predict/classify step to GEE server side functions.
 Requires to have a GEE account.